tangly-team/tangly-os/net.tangly.erp.ui/readme.md

 ## Download and Documentation

-The library can be included in Maven as
+Include the library in your Maven configuration as:

 ```xml